benofbrown/darksouls/Elden_Ring.md

 - Buy the lantern from the merchant at the start of the lake
 - Go to the Laskyar Ruins site of grace, grabbing the map fragment on the way.
 - Take the teleporter to the Academy gate, grab the site of grace then jump off the bridge carefully to the west and get the Academy Glintstone Key
-- Run to the west bank of the lake and grab the foot of the Belfry grace.
+- Run north grab the Crystalline Woods grace.
 - Warp back to Laskyar Ruins, talk to Rya, then Blackguard, then give the necklace to Rya and exhaust her dialogue
 - Warp back to the Academy gate, go through it, grab the grace then go past the seal towards Bellum and grab the Golden Seed there, before warping back to the main academy grace and using the seal this time to go to Bellum.
 - Go south east, jump off the cliff on to the soul spring, get the SSS[3], then follow the coast northwards to get a SSS[4] on a chair, near the Ravine site of grace.
 Carry on down the ravine to grab another Golden Seed.